Mike Sabath: 2016-2023: Career beginnings

 Sabath took a leave of absence from high school in his senior year to write and record in Los Angeles.
 By then, he had a manager, Don Isaac, and an agent, who also represented Justin Bieber.
 In early 2017, he signed a publishing deal with Sony/ATV Publishing, and later that year attended a multi-day Sony/ATV publishing camp.
-While there, he wrote "Get Loud for Me" with the singer Grizzle.
+While there, he wrote "Get Loud for Me" with the singer Gizzle.
 The song was used in an NFL/Bose commercial, and became a hit: it was streamed more than 4.4 million times, and added to 67,000 playlists.
 "Get Loud for Me" was later used in ads for Adidas and the Need for Speed Payback video game.
 He also co-wrote Daphne Willis' "Do It Like This", at the Sony/ATV camp; it was used in commercials for Comcast/Xfinity and became a "phenomenon" in South Korea.

 In 2018, Sabath wrote and produced "Familiar" for Liam Payne's debut album, LP1.
 Recorded with Payne and J Balvin, "Familiar" charted at #25 in the US and #14 in the UK, where it remained on the Top 40 charts for 19 weeks.
 He had similar success in 2019 as a co-writer on "I Can't Get Enough" by Selena Gomez, J Balvin, Benny Blanco, and Tainy.

 In 2019, in addition to writing and producing music with artists including Lizzo, the Jonas Brothers, Carlie Hanson and DJ Snake, Sabath co-wrote, produced, and appeared on Meghan Trainor's "Wave," the second single from her third major-label studio album, Treat Myself (2020).
 He performed on Ellen and The Voice with Trainor following the single's release.
 He also signed with Warner Records in 2019.

 In September 2020, his song "Good Energy" was selected to be in the soundtrack for the popular video game series FIFA's latest installment, FIFA 21.